What is Patient Relationship Management (PRM) software—and why should my practice use it?

 Respond to problems in real-time.

-As explained during the above-mentioned webinar, according to Strive Labs’ research, “On average, Detractors attend five fewer sessions than Promoters, and that can dramatically (and negatively) impact your top-line revenue as well as those patients’ outcomes.”
+As explained during the above-mentioned webinar, on average, Detractors attend five fewer sessions than Promoters, and that can dramatically (and negatively) impact your top-line revenue as well as those patients’ outcomes.”
 Furthermore, “Detractors are significantly more likely to complain to friends and family members—or to the general public in the form of online comments and reviews—which can be very damaging to your reputation and revenue stream.”
 In fact, according to this resource, one to three bad online reviews are enough to deter most potential consumers from a particular business.
 So, if you use NPS to identify your Detractors—as well as your soon-to-be Detractors—you’ll be in a much better position to work with them directly to improve their experiences and foster engagement.
 As an aside, this can help to mitigate your risk of a future lawsuit, too.
 As noted during the webinar, this type of outreach is a “more effective approach than attempting to solve a patient’s problem long after he or she has left your practice.”
 It’s important to remember, though, that if you ask your patients to provide feedback, they’ll expect you to address it.

 Leverage your pleased patients.

 While Detractors may have one foot out the door, Promoters have both feet firmly planted within your practice.
 According to this resource, these loyal customers are: